kubedl-io/kubedl/docs/tutorial/xdljob.md

 # Run a XDLJob with KubeDL Operator

 This tutorial walks you through an example to run a XDLJob.
+[XDL](https://github.com/alibaba/x-deeplearning) is an open sourced deep learning engine from Alibab

 ## Requirements